YukanQ/analog-computing/README.md

 * 7.4 We fill the table 'ic'.
 * 7.5 We start acsim, enter the number of truns n and the time step dt and run 'program'.
 * 7.6 We look at the results.
-* 7.7 and plot the results.
+* 7.7 And plot the results.
 * [8.
 Testing](#8.-Testing)
 * [9.
 Looking at the Code](#9.-Looking-at-the-Code)
 * [10.
 Standard examples for analog computing](#10.-Standard-examples-for-analog-computing)
 * 10.1.
-The simplest Predator-Prey System
+The most simple Predator-Prey System
 * 10.2.
 The Mass-Spring-Damper System
 * [11.
 Discussion](#11.-Discussion)
 * [12.
 Features of acsim](#12.-Features-of-acsim)